jaykozatt/Retina-Language/README.md

 Complex shapes can be drawn by means of tracing basic lines, curves, and even skipping pixels.

 The project holds a folder containing some samples of what can be achieved through the use of few lines of code.
+(.rtn are the source files, while .pbm are the drawings)

 # Requirements
 * Ruby 2.5.1